Walgreens Logo

 Walgreens Logo 1992

 In the first half of the 1990s, the word “Walgreens” turned red again.
 The background rectangle and the human figures are gone.
-The phrase “The Shopper’s Center” has been replaced by a new text: “The Pharmacy America Trusts.”
-The developers of the logo made the slogan blue and divided it in half, placing a lowercase “g” on both sides of the protruding part of the slogan.
+The phrase “The Shopper’s Center” has been replaced with “The Pharmacy America Trusts.”
+The logo’s developers made the slogan blue and split it in half, placing a lowercase “g” on both sides of the slogan’s protruding part.

 A blue mortar appeared to the left of the inscriptions, this time with a pestle in it.
 Inside the bowl, the artists depicted many small dots, which symbolized the crushed powder.
-The fact that the contents of the mortar were flying upwards indicated an ongoing process of work.
+The fact that the mortar contents were flying upward indicated ongoing work.

 2005 – 2020